Karthikprasadm/Mnmnts-website/README.md

 - **Spotify API removed**: The Spotify API proxy has been removed.
 The visualiser now uses only local audio files.
 - **Active API endpoints**: Only utility endpoints remain:
   - `/api/signature` - ImageKit upload signature (used by image-upload page)
-- **Archive**: `ArchiveUpdated/` is the active version for archive development.
-Use `npm run build:archive` in ArchiveUpdated/ to build and deploy.

 ## 🔧 Configuration